 That can be a major problem, particularly if you have traumatic experiences in your history that are the reason for suppressing your emotions.
 If you were abused or neglected, there will be many other things that you’ll need to deal with that will come out of that box.

 Don’t expect friends, family, or self-help to carry you through.
 They won’t be able to and may very well make the situation worse.
-Instead, a counselor should make the process much smoother.
+Instead, a therapist should make the process much smoother.

 But, if you feel you are ready to take this one, there are some ways you can work on learning how to feel your emotions healthily.